 Payments and receipts

-Hilt is strongest after payment, when the merchant can answer questions quickly and confidently from one operating trail.
+Hilt is strongest after payment, when the merchant can answer buyer questions from one place.
 The core loop is:

 • the payment